-- 49.1 Members of the public are encouraged to provide input to Council's decision making through a petition or joint letter. - 49.2 Council will, through Public Question Time, accept a maximum of one (1) standalone joint letter or petition from each person or entity, that will read out if the Chair determines there is adequate time. - The petition or joint letter must not be more than 200 words in length, be submitted within the time frame specified in sub-Rule 48.4.2 and must not breach the requirements set out in sub-Rule 48.9. - 49.4 Every petition or joint letter presented to Council must be in writing (other than pencil), contain the request of the petitioners or signatories and be signed by at least 12 people. - 49.5 Every petition or joint letter must be signed by the persons whose names are appended to it by their names or marks, and, except in cases of incapacity or sickness, by no one else and the address of every petitioner or signatory must be clearly stated. - 49.6 Any signature appearing on a page which does not bear the text of the whole of the petition or request may not be accepted by the Chief Executive Officer or considered by Council. - 49.7 Every page of a hard copy petition or joint letter must be a single page of paper and not be posted, stapled, pinned or otherwise affixed or attached to any piece of paper other than another page of the petition or joint letter. - 49.8 Electronic or online petitions or joint letters, or like applications must contain the name and email address of each petitioner or signatory, which details will, for the purposes of this Rule 49 qualify as the address and signature of such petitioner or signatory. - 49.9 If a petition or joint letter relates to an operational matter, the Chief Executive Officer will instead address it directly through Council's service operations or complaint handling program.
+- 49.1 Members of the public are encouraged to provide input to Council's decision making through a petition or joint letter. - 49.2 Council will, through Public Question Time, accept a maximum of one (1) standalone joint letter or petition from each person or entity, to be read out if the Chair determines there is adequate time. - The petition or joint letter must not be more than 200 words in length, be submitted within the time frame specified in sub-Rule 48.4.2 and must not breach the requirements set out in sub-Rule 48.10. - 49.4 Every petition or joint letter presented to Council must be in writing (other than pencil), contain the request of the petitioners or signatories and be signed by at least 12 people. - 49.5 Every petition or joint letter must be signed by the persons whose names are appended to it by their names or marks, and, except in cases of incapacity or sickness, by no one else and the address of every petitioner or signatory must be clearly stated. - 49.6 Any signature appearing on a page which does not bear the text of the whole of the petition or request may not be accepted by the Chief Executive Officer or considered by Council. - 49.7 Every page of a hard copy petition or joint letter must be a single page of paper and not be posted, stapled, pinned or otherwise affixed or attached to any piece of paper other than another page of the petition or joint letter. - 49.8 Electronic or online petitions or joint letters, or like applications must contain the name and email address of each petitioner or signatory, which details will, for the purposes of this Rule 49 qualify as the address and signature of such petitioner or signatory.
+Where email addresses are not provided for within the petition, sub-Rule 49.4 must apply. - 49.9 If a petition or joint letter relates to an operational matter, the Chief Executive Officer will instead address it directly through Council's service operations or complaint handling program.